Polish firm opens cutting-edge solar energy plant - RFI

 Her discovery earned her an article in the journal Nature as well as an award from MIT and top spot in a competition organised by the European Commission.

-Now, "we're opening the world's first factory of perovskite solar cells," she told AFP.
+Now, "we're opening the world's first factory of perovskite solar cells," she told AFP.#photo1

 She said "demand already exceeds production capacity", which is estimated initially at an annual 40,000 square metres (430,550 square feet).